 “Your Vote – Our Future” is a statewide resource to encourage voter turnout among American Indians and Alaska Natives in Arizona.
 Organized by the Inter Tribal Council of Arizona, Inc., “Your Vote – Our Future” has been supported by the Tribes in Arizona since 2006.
 We encourage all Tribes in Arizona to designate a point of contact staff to help coordinate Get-Out-the-Vote (GOTV) efforts in their community and to access updates and additional resources during each election year.

-The ‘Honoring Our Past’ Arizona Native Vote Youth Video Contest aims to acknowledge the importance of the Native Vote by connecting American Indian youth and their elders.
-American Indian youth in Arizona will interview an elder in their life about their experience(s) voting in non-tribal elections in Arizona as an American Indian voter.
-They will then create a video to share what they learned from their elders and why their civic involvement as an American Indian youth in Arizona is important.
+The ‘Honoring Our Past’ Arizona Native Vote Youth Video Contest acknowledges the importance of the Native Vote by connecting American Indian youth and their elders.
+American Indian youth in Arizona interviewed an elder in their life about their experience(s) voting in non-tribal elections in Arizona as an American Indian voter.
+They then created a video to share what they learned from their elders and why their civic involvement as an American Indian youth in Arizona is important.

-2024 Frank Harrison and Harry Austin Voting Rights Essay Contest2024 Frank Harrison and Harry Austin Voting Rights Essay Contest
+2024 Frank Harrison and Harry Austin Voting Rights Essay Contest Winner

 On July 15, 1948, a court decision by the Arizona Supreme Court recognized the American Indian right to vote, due to the commitment of Frank Harrison and Harry Austin of the Fort McDowell Yavapai Nation.
 The decision overturned a previous ruling that denied the Native right to vote twenty years prior, when Gila River Indian Community members, Peter Porter and Rudolph Johnson attempted to register to vote.
 Today, we honor their achievements by participating in local, state, and federal elections.
 The Frank Harrison and Harry Austin Voting Rights Essay Contest awards Native American youth who participate in non-tribal elections and are involved in efforts that serve to protect their right to vote.
 Mr. Harrison, Mr. Austin, Mr. Porter and Mr. Johnson, understood that their votes can influence the decisions made in their communities and impact the well-being of their family and friends.